URISA GIS-Pro & NWGIS 2015 Conference

-- Call the Davenport Grand reservations toll-free number at 1-800-918-9344.
+Update, September 21: the hotel is just about sold out.
+You are encouraged to call to see if, by chance, there have been cancellations in order to reserve your room.
+Call the Davenport Grand reservations toll-free number at 1-800-918-9344.
 Be sure to ask for the URISA Conference group rate.

 Take some time to start exploring this vibrant city, a roaring river, a gateway to the American west.
 Since its first days as a rail hub, Spokane has stood as a destination city immersed in natural beauty.
 Plan a whitewater adventure, shred fresh powder, bike the beautiful Centennial Trail or hike through countless nature preserves.
 But it’s not just about the outdoors!
 Taste Washington’s renowned grapes and hops at any number of local wineries and craft breweries.
 Or tour the arts with Broadway shows, live music and stunning exhibits.

 Getting to Spokane is easier than you think.
 There are direct flights into the Spokane International Airport from around the country and one-stop service to destinations globally.
 Even better than that, it’s only seven minutes from the airport to downtown Spokane.

 The Northwest GIS User Group is a non-profit organization that provides a forum for training, exchange of knowledge, techniques, and data among the users of ESRI software and related GIS products and services.
 URISA and NWGIS partnered most recently on GIS-Pro 2012, which took place in Portland, Oregon.